Makr Shakr: Research and development

 Development for Makr Shakr's robotic bartenders began at MIT Senseable City Lab led by professor Carlo Ratti, with the support of the Coca-Cola and Bacardi.
 It originated from the concept to leverage digital technologies to "explores the new dynamics of social creation and consumption".

 The prototype is equipped with the ability to perform motions essential to bartending like shaking, muddling and slicing.
 In addition, cocktail-making is "crowdsourced" through a mobile app inviting individual users to contribute their own recipes.
-Its movement is modelled after the choreography by New York Theater Ballet's Marco Pelle.
+Its movement is modelled after the choreography by New York Theatre Ballet's Marco Pelle.

 Makr Shakr was first introduced to the public through various international technology and design events.
 After a test run in April 2013 during the Milan Design Week, three mechanical arms were deployed at the Google I/O Conference in San Francisco a month later.

 In 2014, Makr Shakr received design awards by Core 77 and D&AD for its concept and digital interface respectively.